 Most of my training in the 1960’s was pre-occupied with analytic models with a focus on the individual and their internal experience.
 Such perspectives paid little attention to the power imbalances and social inequalities engrained in our communities.
 Those analytic models too often looked to the past assuming early years problems might be rooted out and years of experience could be re-balanced.
-Too often this did not happen; indeed, it could not happen.
+Too often this did not happen; indeed, it could not happen when present day dilemmas created serial crises.

 Some of my training recognized that socio-economic factors oppressed many – not all – clients.
-Information from PS helped shape more realistic models of social work practice.
+Information from Problem Solving approaches (PS) helped shape more realistic models of social work practice.
 It fostered some compassion when assessing the challenges imposed on clients.
 This attitude helped with strategies such as reinforcement of a client’s support structure or making connections with others to resolve problems – in relation to housing, employment and income.

 It was one thing to appreciate the socio-economic factors contributing to a client’s problems but the social worker’s approach could be more direct.
-There were some options open to the individual.
-What was required was a sense of proportion and and a realistic assessment of what the individual might acheive.
-In particular, it needed an attitude that did not hold that individual accountable for each and every complication in their life.
+There were some options open to the practitioner What was required was a sense of proportion and and a realistic assessment of what the individual might acheive.
+In particular, it needed an attitude that did not hold the ‘client’ accountable for each and every complication in their life.

 So, devising small, safe and achievable change was helped by Problem Solving Therapy (PST).
 It was an approach with its roots in the behaviour modification strategies that emerged in the mid-20th century.